wman810/millionaire-city-rebuilt/README.md

 - serves a private copy of `Dollars.swf` from `generated/client/Dollars.private.swf`
 - exposes a local HTTPS Facebook shim for the hardcoded `graph.facebook.com` and `api.facebook.com` calls

-The desktop app now follows the same model as older Electron Flash clients:
+The desktop app follows the same model as older Electron Flash clients:

 - Electron `10.4.7`
 - bundled Pepper Flash binaries under `apps/desktop/assets/flash`
 - `ppapi-flash-path` configured before `ready`
 - `BrowserWindow` created with `webPreferences.plugins = true`

-The Electron app itself is now the Flash runtime.
-There is no external helper-browser requirement.
+The Electron app itself is the Flash runtime, so there is no external helper-browser requirement.

 ## Asset Layout

 The recovered game cache and decompiled SWF reference code are not tracked with the repository for copyright reasons.
-Local development expects these folders to exist if you have your own archived copy:
+Local development expects this folder to exist if you have your own archived copy:

 - `Millionaire City/`
-- `Decompiled AS Code from Dollars.swf/`

 Pepper Flash runtime binaries are tracked with the repository: